xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 * `--legend_color_bar_scale`: How much to scale the legend color bar (for freq ratio coloring).
 Values > 1 increase the size and values < decrease the size.

 * `--separate_components`: If present, separate the connected components of the graph.
-Currently, this means that the plot is partitioned into a grid with the reference sequence component getting the largest space and other componnets getting smaller spaces along the border.
+Currently, this means that the plot is partitioned into a grid with the reference sequence component getting the largest space and other components getting smaller spaces along the border.

-### 6_plot_histogram
+### `6_plot_histogram`

 #### `plot_histogram.py`

 Plots the 3D histograms showing the variation type/position/frequency of the DSB-sequence windows of experiments.
-Uses the output of [4_get_histogram_data](#4gethistogramdata).
+Uses the output of [`4_get_histogram_data`](#4gethistogramdata).
 Uses [matplotlib](https://matplotlib.org/) for the plotting.

 Arguments:

-* `--input`: Directory with the data files which are output from [4_get_histogram_data](#4gethistogramdata).
+* `--input`: Directory with the data files which are output from [`4_get_histogram_data`](#4gethistogramdata).

 * `--output`: Output directory.
 Three images are output for each of the 3 variations: insertion, deletion, substitution.
 The files are named with the name of the INPUT directory and the variations type.

-* `--reverse_pos`: If presetnt, reverse the x-axis positions.
+* `--reverse_pos`: If present, reverse the x-axis positions.
 Useful if the input is from reverse strand data and you want to compare it with forward strand data.

 * `--label_type`: Whether to index the x-axis by `absolute` positions on the reference sequence from `1` to `ref_length`, or `relative` positions from `-ref_length/2` to `ref_length/2` (skipping 0).
 The relative labeling assumes that the DSB is between `ref_length/2` and `ref_length/2 + 1`.
 Here `ref_length` refers to the length of windowed reference sequence, which in current analyses is always 20.

-### 7_get_pptx
+### `7_get_pptx`

 #### `get_pptx.py`